bzotto/sphere2bin/SPHERE_FORMAT.md

 ## Overview

 The Sphere 1 was an early microcomputer based on the Motorola 6800 and manufactured by Sphere Corp in Utah, from 1975-1977.
 Its primary nonvolatile storage means was the data cassette, driven by the "SIM/1" serial interface board.
-That board had a 256-byte onboard PROM, whose firmware defines this logical format.
+That board had a 256-byte onboard "cassette driver" PROM, whose firmware defines this logical format.

 Sphere used the very early (and very slow) 300bps "Kansas City"/Byte format for the generation and reading of audio signals.
 The KC format is not documented here; it is assumed that you are working with cassette data which has already been converted from an audio recording into a digital byte stream.